Belize is known as the jewel in the heart of the Caribbean basin.

 Medical Care

 Belize is also short on high-quality healthcare options.
 For simple things, you can go to a local hospital.
-But to treat serious sickness or to get dental care, you should go to Mexico or the U.S.
+But to treat serious sickness or to get dental care, you may need to go to Mexico or Panama.

 Belize has both public and private hospitals in major cities like Belize City, but medical care standards are far from U.S. and European ones.